Skip to content

 Where: Gretna Green

 Who could resist a romantic stay at Gretna Hall Hotel, virtually the home of romance in Scotland, standing as it does in the heart of the world famous Gretna Green.
 The hotel was originally built in 1710 as a private manor house and hosted a series of high profile aristocratic marriages in the 1800s, making it ideal as a romantic getaway.
+The hotel itself offers a modern interpretation of a Scottish manor house with colours and textures reflecting the Scottish countryside.

 If you haven’t tied the knot yet, this could provide an ideal setting for a proposal with plenty of romantic locations around the 10-acre property – the Kissing Gate or the ornamental water feature perhaps?
 Not yet sure?
 Ask about the traditional Scottish handfasting ceremony, an ideal way to start you off on the road to marital bliss.
 Or perhaps a stay will inspire you to plan your big day here.
 The hotel offers three historic venues for wedding ceremonies.